DinaOluf/javascript-frameworks-ca/README.md

 ## License

-This project is licensed under the [Boost Software License - Version 1.0](https://www.boost.org/LICENSE_1_0.txt)
+This project is licensed under the [The Unlicense](https://choosealicense.com/licenses/unlicense/) License

 ## Acknowledgments